-Real estate loans, which constitute a large portion of our loan portfolio, include home equity, agricultural, commercial, construction and residential loans, and such loans are concentrated in the Bank's primary markets in northwest Ohio and Northeast Indiana.
+Real estate loans, which constitute a large portion of our loan portfolio, include home equity, agricultural, commercial, construction and residential loans, and such loans are concentrated in the Bank's primary markets in northwest Ohio, Northeast Indiana and complimented with additional exposure in new areas from our LPOs.
 The market value of real estate can fluctuate significantly in a short period of time as a result of market conditions in the geographic area in which the real estate is located.
 Adverse developments affecting real estate values in our market could increase the credit risk associated with our loan portfolio.

 Also, real estate lending typically involves higher loan principal amounts and the repayment of the loans generally is dependent, in large part, on sufficient income from the properties securing the loans to cover operating expenses and debt service.
 Economic events or governmental regulations outside of the control of the borrower could negatively impact the future cash flow and market values of the affected properties.